cea-hpc/fastiron/profiling/SequentialAnalysis/README.md

 column -s=';' -t < a_file.csv
 ```

-Note that this analysis precedes some additionnal changes to be done to the code
+Note that this analysis precedes some additional changes to be done to the code
 before release.
 See the comparison [section](#rustified-edition-comparison) for more detail.